fenago/katacoda-scenarios/mastering-ethereum/machine-learning-ethereum-blockchain/steps/1/text.md

 - Building a smart contract machine learning marketplace

 ## Decentralized machine learning marketplaces
-We are going to build a marketplace to buy and sell computing power from users that have strong GPUs and want to help others perform machine learning to teach their algorithms to complete a task based on supervised learning, where a program learns to generate a desired output from a large quantity of input given a goal so that it programs itself.
+We are going to build a marketplace to buy and sell computing power from users that have strong GPUs and want to help others perform machine learning to teach their algorithms to complete a task based on supervised learning where a program learns to generate a desired output from a large quantity of input given a goal so that it programs itself.

 Ethereum comes into the equation when we need to deal with storing permanent records of the transactions that took place in our ML marketplace along with the trained model that the buyer requested from their parameters so that it's accessible anytime.
 The idea is to create a place where people from all around the world can start earning money from a new use of their hardware as an alternative to mining while also providing a secure system for ML algorithms.